hugosenari/nixos-config/README.md

 ## Adding a new user

-Clone `hugosenari` directory and change for user needs.
+Duplicate `hugosenari` directory and change for user needs.

 Add it to `flake.nix`.